 |Australia||AUD $28,200 / $19,450||AUD $13,000 / £6,995||–|

-The costs above include 30 days pre-export quarantine (which is required if your horse is going to spend more than 60 days out of the country) or a 14 day pre-export and 14 day post-export if you’re travelling to Australia, vet preparation, pre-flight boarding, professional in-flight groom, shipping supplies such as food, water and bedding as well as agency fees.
-The cost doesn’t, however, include transportation to the pre-flight farm where the horse will spend his quarantine, foreign charges and insurance.
+The costs above include 30 days pre-export quarantine (which is required if your horse is going to spend more than 60 days out of the country) or a 14 day pre-export and 14 days post-export if you’re traveling to Australia, vet preparation, pre-flight boarding, professional in-flight groom, shipping supplies such as food, water, and bedding as well as agency fees.
+The cost doesn’t, however, include transportation to the pre-flight farm where the horse will spend his quarantine, foreign charges, and insurance.
 Most companies won’t transport a horse without at least mortality and transit insurance.

 Do I need any special paperwork to make my horse abroad?

-Every country is different and requirements will vary from country to country so its important to check with what paperwork you will need before you leave.
-Most countries do require a horse passport, a certificate of veterinary inspection (or CVI) and a negative Coggins test as well as proof that the horse has been vaccinated against certain conditions such as equine influenza.
-Depending on the country you’re travelling from your horse may also need to stay in quarantine although this is becoming far less common these days.
+Every country is different and requirements will vary from country to country so it’s important to check what paperwork you will need before you leave.
+Most countries do require a horse passport, a certificate of veterinary inspection (or CVI), and a negative Coggins test (To show that your horse is clear of equine infectious anemia (also known as swamp fever) – a virus that is transmitted by bloodsucking insects) as well as proof that the horse has been vaccinated against certain conditions such as equine influenza.
+Depending on the country you’re traveling from your horse may also need to stay in quarantine although this is becoming far less common these days.